National Day Of Mourning In Russia After Concert Hall Massacre

 Putin points to Ukraine

-Putin has pointed to a Ukraine connection and has not publicly addressed IS's claim of responsibility in the 36 hours since the attack.
+Putin has pointed to a Ukraine connection and has not publicly addressed Daesh's claim of responsibility in the 36 hours since the attack.

 “They tried to escape and were travelling towards Ukraine, where, according to preliminary data, a window was prepared for them on the Ukrainian side to cross the state border,” Putin said of the four attackers in a televised address to the nation on Saturday -- his only public comments so far.